filthynobleman/FEM-laplacian/README.md

   - `VERT` a `n-by-3` matrix containing the 3D coordinates of the vertices;
   - `TRIV` a `m-by-3` matrix containing the triangulation of the mesh (each row being a triplet of indices of vertices).

 The value of the stiffness and mass matrices at the real vertices are stored in consistent order with `M.VERT` in the top-left `n-by-n` sub-matrix.

+The repository already provides coefficients for hat functions up to 9th order.